1Hive/about-1hive/src/pages/faq/index.md

 Each period lasts 2 days and you'll need to register to the faucet each period.
 By claiming on a period, you'll be automatically registered for the next period.
 Not claiming in a period will forfeit the unclaimed amount.

-We have set up bot in the #honey channel that reminds you to claim your HNY.
+We have set up a bot in the #honey channel that reminds you to claim your HNY.

 ### How do I get my liquidity onto the xDai chain?